How to Actually Read Rust’s Standard Library Documentation

 T: Destruct,

-…and actually understand what it means.
+…and actually hear the story it tells us.
 Let’s dive in.

 The Setup